cmisra/Sangeet/README.md

 Currently the dataset consits of 116 XML files belonging to raag _Bhairav_, _Todi_, and _Poorvi_.
 The frequencies of compositions for each of these three rags are 42, 39, and 35 respectively.

 ## Machine Learning
 To use the dataset to build ML classifiers for raag classification problem, we have transformed the dataset into a csv file which contains the frequency distribution of the notes for each composition and the raag of the same.
 The csv file can be found inside <code>Machine Learning</code> directory.
+The name of the csv file is <code>Bhatkhande-Dataset.csv</code>.
+We have also included the Python code to upload the dataset and run ML algoritms on it as ipynb file.